ndg8743/ScuffedRedis/readme.md

-# Redis Cache Heatmap
+# ScuffedRedis + Redis Cache Heatmap

-A beautiful 3D visualization of Redis cache hits vs misses using Next.js, React Three Fiber, and Socket.IO.
+A complete Redis implementation in C++ with a stunning 3D real-time cache visualization system.

 ## 🎯 Overview